ajstourinho/dictio/README.md

 # Dictio
-Dictio is a chrome extension that shows the definition of a selected word on the webpage.
+Dictio is a chrome extension that shows the definition of selected words on the webpage.

 ### Steps
 * First, you must have the extension installed on your chrome browser.
 For this, go to the URL chrome://extensions/, toggle on the developer mode, click on Load Unpacked and select the whole dictio folder.